Allogene Therapeutics Inc. (ALLO) – Don’t Believe the Hype: Check The Facts

 Allogene Therapeutics Inc. (ALLO) Insider Activity

-Allogene Therapeutics Inc. disclosed in a document filed with the SEC on Aug 12 that WITTE OWEN N. (Director) sold a total of 5,000 shares of the company’s common stock.
-The trade occurred on Aug 12 and was made at $17.25 per share for $86250.0.
-Following the transaction, the insider now directly holds 0.22 million shares of the ALLO stock.
+Allogene Therapeutics Inc. disclosed in a document filed with the SEC on Dec 15 that Bhavnagri Veer (General Counsel) sold a total of 5,602 shares of the company’s common stock.
+The trade occurred on Dec 15 and was made at $7.53 per share for $42186.0.
+Following the transaction, the insider now directly holds 0.58 million shares of the ALLO stock.

 Still, SEC filings show that on Aug 12, WITTE OWEN N. (Director) disposed off 5,000 shares at an average price of $17.25 for $86250.0.
 The insider now directly holds 218,271 shares of Allogene Therapeutics Inc. (ALLO).